lisatran183/Analysis-of-water-consumption-patterns-and-scarcity-levels/README.md

-# Analysis-of-water-consumption-patterns-and-scarcity-levels
-# 🌍💧 Global Water Consumption Dashboard
+# 🌍💧 Global Water Consumption Dashboard by Lisa Tran

 An interactive **R Shiny** dashboard that visualizes **global water consumption trends**, scarcity levels, and sustainability insights using **ggplot2, plotly, dplyr, and Leaflet**.